Schedule a free consultation or reach us at hello@newdawn.health

 To book a health screening, you'll need to provide personal information, including your full name, contact details, and payment information.
 During the consultation, we will also ask for any relevant medical history and your travel details (if applicable).

-Deposit is $100 to secure your appointment.
+A deposit is required to secure your appointment (amount varies by package).
 You will be charged at the time of booking for your deposit.
 Remaining balance will be charged on the 14th day prior to your appointment.

 Please refer to our Refund Policy for detailed information to understand whether you are eligible for a refund.
 If eligible, refunds are typically processed within 5 business days.